mongodb/mongo-powerbi-connector/mongodb-sql-interface.md

 1. Select **Get Data** from the **Home** ribbon in Power BI Desktop.

-2. Select **Database** from the categories on the left, select **MongoDB SQL Interface (Custom)**, and then select **Connect**.
+2. Select **Database** from the categories on the left, select **MongoDB SQL Interface**, and then select **Connect**.
+   > [!Note]
+   > If you installed a newer version of the Power BI connector, it might show as "MongoDB SQL Interface (Custom)" instead.

    ![Get Data from MongoDB SQL Interface](./media/mongodb/mongodb_get_data.png)

-3. If you're connecting to the MongoDB SQL Interface connector for the first time, a third-party notice is displayed.
+3. If you're connecting to the MongoDB SQL Interface for the first time, a third-party notice is displayed.
    Select **"Don't warn me again with this connector"** if you don't want this message to be displayed again.

    Select **Continue**.